 2. Greek Yogurt

-Greek yogurt, or almost any kind of yogurt, is a great butter substitute.
+Greek yogurt, or almost any kind of yogurt, is a great coconut butter substitute.

 Greek yogurt not only carries a much lower fat content than butter, but yogurt can also add a lot of protein to the recipe.

 Because of the creamy texture, Greek yogurt is a great alternative for people who want the same mouthfeel that butter has.
 Likewise, desserts that have had yogurt added to them often have the same texture as desserts made with regular butter.